prebid/prebid.github.io/dev-docs/publisher-api-reference/getPAAPIBids.md

 sidebarType: 1
 ---

-Returns a promise the latest PAAPI bid for each ad unit, optionally filtered by auction or ad unit.
+Returns a promise of the latest PAAPI bid for each ad unit, optionally filtered by auction or ad unit.

 **Kind**: static method of pbjs API.
 Only available when the [topLevelPaapi module](/dev-docs/modules/topLevelPaapi.html) is installed.